 How can IHCPs receive payment for Traditional Healer and Natural Helper services?

-Approved IHCPs must submit claims to the DMC-ODS county in which the member is enrolled in Medi-Cal or CHIP, consistent with
+Approved IHCPs must submit bills to the DMC-ODS county in which the member is enrolled in Medi-Cal or CHIP, consistent with BHIN 24-008.
+IHCPs should communicate directly with the county's point of contact for traditional health care practices to establish processes for claiming and payment.

-DMC-ODS counties must pay participating IHCPs delivering Traditional Healer and Natural Helper services consistent with the methodologies established by the state as outlined in
+DMC-ODS counties must pay participating IHCPs delivering Traditional Healer and Natural Helper services consistent with the methodologies established by the state as outlined in BHIN 25-036 and any applicable federal and state policies described in BHIN 22-053.

 What are the rates for traditional health care practices?

-Special Terms and Conditions.
+When Traditional healer and Natural helper services are provided by an IHCP that is eligible to receive the All-Inclusive Rate (AIR) and by a practitioner listed in California's Medicaid State Plan, the DMC-ODS county shall claim and provide payment to the IHCP at the AIR, consistent with BHIN 22-053 and CMS' Special Terms and Conditions.
 For State Fiscal Year (SFY) 2025-2026, rates for Traditional Healer and Natural Helper services eligible for the AIR are $801.00.
 For services not eligible for the AIR, rates depend on the Indian Health Care Provider's (IHCP's) contract status with the DMC-ODS county.
 See table below for more detail.

 IHCPs with a DMC-ODS County contract | AI/AN | Rates are determined based on negotiation between IHCP and DMC-ODS county. |